Freddie Woodman: Newcastle United debut and loans in Scotland

 On 9 January 2017, Woodman moved on loan to Scottish Premiership club Kilmarnock for the remainder of the season, along with Newcastle teammates Callum Roberts and Sean Longstaff.
 He made his debut on 21 January 2017, as Kilmarnock lost 1–0 against Hamilton Academical in the Scottish Cup.
 Woodman played regularly for Kilmarnock, keeping five clean sheets in 15 appearances.
 He left the club before the end of the season to play in the 2017 FIFA U-20 World Cup.

 Woodman did not go out on loan during the first half of the 2017–18 season, although various clubs were interested in him following his success with the England under-20 team.
 After spending time on the bench for the first team, Woodman finally made his debut for Newcastle on 6 January 2018 in a 3–1 win over Luton Town in the third round of the FA Cup.
 On 31 January 2018, Woodman was loaned to Scottish Premiership club Aberdeen for the remainder of the season.
 Woodman made eight appearances whilst at Aberdeen.

 With the permanent signing of Martin Dúbravka in the summer of 2018, Woodman was demoted to fourth-choice and asked to go out on loan again, but the club opted against sanctioning a loan deal.

 Loans to Swansea City

 On 1 August 2019, he moved on loan to Championship club Swansea City.
 He racked up 43 appearances as Swansea missed out on promotion to the Premier League in a 3–2 play-off semi-final aggregate defeat to Brentford.

 On 16 August 2020, he moved back on loan to Swansea for the 2020–21 season.

 Return to Newcastle United

-Woodman began the 2021-22 season ahead of senior goalkeepers Martin Dúbravka and Karl Darlow, starting on opening day at home to West Ham United and making further appearances for the next four games, including away to Manchester United.
-Woodman was sharply criticised following an error-prone afternoon at Old Trafford, where goalkeeping errors led to goals from Cristiano Ronaldo and Bruno Fernandes, ultimately leading to his eventual relegation to the bench.
+Woodman began the 2021–22 season as number one due to injuries to Newcastle's senior goalkeepers, Martin Dúbravka and Karl Darlow, starting on opening day at home to West Ham United and making further appearances for the next four games, including away to Manchester United.
+Woodman was sharply criticised following an error-prone afternoon at Old Trafford, where goalkeeping errors led to goals from Cristiano Ronaldo and Bruno Fernandes, ultimately leading to his eventual relegation to the bench, when Darlow was fully fit.